Quitting Smoking: Help for Cravings and Tough Situations

 - Take a shower or bath.

 - Learn to relax quickly and deeply.
-Make yourself go limp.
+Go limp.
 Think about a soothing, pleasing situation, and imagine yourself there.
 Get away from it all for a moment.
-Focus on that peaceful image and nothing else.
+Focus on that peaceful place and nothing else.